chaosparrot/marithime_talon/README.md

   [x] - Implement new fixes list by duplicating the whole list multiple times
-        and just inserting that rather than doing complicated cycling [~] - Fix starting state so that we have the right fix available after selecting [ ] - Rigorous testing with corrections to make sure it works fully as intended
+        and just inserting that rather than doing complicated cycling [~] - Fix starting state so that we have the right fix available after selecting [~] - Rigorous testing with corrections to make sure it works fully as intended
     - Known bugs
-      Cycling back to the end does not work correctly with repeated selections / corrections with multiple words!
+      [x] Cycling back to the end does not work correctly with repeated selections / corrections with multiple words!
       Selections do not work when repeating the same correction, but having another correction be a closer match - Expected is it selecting the first correction instead
       Corrections are sometimes done with the same word ( duplicates ) Formatting isn't taken into account properly